 Rice-Eccles Stadium has also hosted a number of other major sporting events, the most prominent being the Opening and Closing Ceremonies of the 2002 Salt Lake Olympic Winter Games.

 The initial groundwork for Rice-Eccles Stadium began in 1996, when former Utah Director of Athletics Chris Hill initiated a fundraising campaign to replace aging 32,500-seat Rice Stadium.
 A lead gift of $10 million soon came in from the George S. and Dolores Dore Eccles Foundation, steered by former Ute All-America skier Spence Eccles.

 The total construction costs ran $50 million.
-Preliminary construction work began in June 1997.
+Preliminary construction work began in the summer of 1997.
 Two days after the final home game that fall, wrecking crews moved in and demolished Rice Stadium.
 Only the south end zone bleachers and the Rice name (Robert L. Rice contributed $1 million in the 1972 renovation) would carry over to the new venue.
 Rising from the rubble less than 10 months later was Rice-Eccles Stadium, an imposing concrete, steel and glass edifice that dominates the Salt Lake skyline.